 Music Director and Conductor

-Timothy Koch enters his twentieth season as Music Director and Conductor of the Carolina Master Chorale in 2019-2020.
-His tenure has been marked by notable growth in artistic achievement, extensive touring, acclaimed performances of the masterworks for chorus and orchestra, opera productions, commissioning of numerous major new works, and expanded educational programming.
+Timothy Koch enters his twenty-third season as Music Director and Conductor of the Carolina Master Chorale in 2023-2024.
+His tenure has been marked by notable growth in artistic achievement, extensive touring, acclaimed performances of masterworks for chorus and orchestra, opera productions, commissioning of numerous major new works, and expanded educational programming.

 Locally, the CMC has shared productions with Conway's Theatre of the Republic, Litchfield Dance Arts, and the Myrtle Beach School of Performing Arts.

 Though the Carolina Master Chorale maintains a very active annual performance calendar, the ensemble also enjoys regular appearances for area schools, civic clubs, and community functions.
 This season the CMC presents its Third Annual Carolina Master Chorale/Coastal Carolina University Vocal Competition.
 Winners receive scholarships and solo performances with the Chorale.

 As founder/music director of the professional Carolina Chamber Chorale, Koch inspired widespread artistic achievement.
 Together, they can be heard on twelve commercial recordings on the Albany and Naxos/Milken Archive labels.
 Koch’s work with the ensemble has been lauded by Gramophone Magazine: "a wonderful compendium of finely-judged performances"; the Charleston Post and Courier: "You have not heard anything like this.
 Ever." and American Composer Samuel Adler: "the finest professional choir in America."